Search specification

 Saved searches

 Saved searches are a set of search filters that apply to sessions or errors.
-Saved searches are useful if you want to quickly view sessions or errors that relate to a certain population of your users.
+Saved searches are useful if you want to quickly view sessions or errors that relate to a certain population of your end users.

 To save a search, click the Save button below the search bar.